Love letter: Form

-A love letter has no specific form.
-It can be lengthy, elaborate, and composed on scented stationery, or a few poignant words penciled on a scrap of paper or piece of bark.
-What is communicated and how determine whether it is one or not.
+A love letter has no specific form, length, or writing medium; the sentiments communicated, and how, determine whether a letter is a love letter or not.

-The range of emotions expressed can span adulation to obsession, and include devotion, disappointment, grief and indignation, self-confidence, ambition, impatience, self-reproach and resignation.
+The range of emotions expressed can span from adulation to obsession, and include devotion, disappointment, grief and indignation, self-confidence, ambition, impatience, self-reproach and resignation.

 A love letter may take another literary form than simple prose.
 A historically popular one was the poem, particularly in the form of a sonnet.
-William Shakespeare's are particularly cited.
+Shakespeare's sonnets are particularly cited.
 Structure and suggestions of love letters have been examined in works such as 1992's The Book of Love: Writers and Their Love Letters and the 2008 anthology Love Letters of Great Men.
 Cathy Davidson, author of the former, confesses that after reading hundreds of love letters for her collection, "The more titles I read, the less I was able to generalize about female versus male ways of loving or expressing that love".

 After the end of a relationship, returning love letters to the sender or burning them can be a release to their recipient, or intended to hurt their author.
 In the past, return could also be a matter of honor, as a love letter, particularly from a lady, could be compromising or embarrassing, to the point where the use of "compromising letters...for blackmailing or other purposes" became a Victorian cliche.

-While scented stationery for love letters is commercially available, some women prefer to use their own perfume to trigger emotions specifically associated with being with them.
+While scented stationery for love letters is commercially available, some writers prefer to use their own perfume to trigger emotions specifically associated with being with them.